OctopusDeploy/blog/blog/2021-10/upgrading-from-Octopus-3-is-easier-than-you-think/index.md

 ## An example in-place upgrade from 3.1

-An in-place upgrade of Octopus is the same regardless of if it's on your clone, test, or production instances.
+An in-place upgrade of Octopus is the same regardless of whether it's on your clone, test, or production instances.

 If upgrading from a 3.X version, you should upgrade to 3.17 before making the jump to our latest version.
 This provides the most reliable upgrade path as there's a big difference between versions 3.1 and 3.17.